radar/ryanbigg.com/_posts/2020-04-06-the-stand-down.markdown

 - **Let people know _immediately_ on Monday morning if they had their job or not**.
 The anxiety I had throughout the week would've been reduced massively.
 - **Given me a week's notice** (as per the contract I signed when I joined).
 I would've liked to have (proverbially) packed my desk and (not proverbially) said my goodbyes.
 As it stands now, I have LinkedIn / Whatsapp / insert-26-other-chat-programs here messages to do that.
 It would've also allowed me to hand over any work or knowledge that I had to other people.

 Just these two things would've been a big help and really helped me transition out of there.
 Instead, I and many, many others have been cast out like detritus.
+It really hurts.

 Anyway, I'm now looking for a new job.
 Go to [my /work page](https://ryanbigg.com/work) to see what I'm interested in doing.
 I'm (obviously) available immediately.